top of page

 Plans Are Firmed Up for 63rd IMCL Latvia as Call for Abstracts Closes with Excellent Submissions

-Abstract proposers include leading mayors, researchers, planners, architects, developers and NGO heads from across the globe; they will be added to distinguished plenary speakers RIGA AND JELGAVA, LATVIA - The Call for Abstracts for the 63rd International Making Cities Livable conference has closed, and the submissions on wide-ranging topics of livability include housing affordability, financial tools, pattern languages, public space improvements, zoning code reform, economic
+Abstract proposers include leading mayors, researchers, planners, architects, developers and NGO heads from across the globe; they will be added to distinguished plenary speakers ABOVE: The beautiful venues of Riga and Jelgava, Latvia, locales of the 63rd IMCL conference.
+RIGA AND JELGAVA, LATVIA - The Call for Abstracts for the 63rd International Making Cities Livable (IMCL) conference has now closed, and the submissions on wide-ranging topics of livability include housing a

 No-Obligation Call for Abstracts Enters Last Weekend for 63rd International Making Cities Livable in Beautiful Latvia, July 6-10, 2026